 These delta wetlands would have initially been dominated by water reeds but have been progressively occupied by blackberry and other species as sediment deposition from floods built soil less subject to waterlogging.
 Willow species, especially Salix fragilis and Salix caprea have been the primary tree colonisers that have largely shaded out blackberries to create “everglade” type novel ecologies that optimize the essential function of sediment capture.

-By slowing and spreading sediment from flood flows the willow everglades are a critically important ecostructure to maintain the deep water environment of the lake for centuries to come.
+By slowing and spreading sediment from flood flows, the willow everglades are a critically important ecostructure to maintain the deep water environment of the lake for centuries to come.

 With a drying climate and greater risk of severe bushfires and more intense storm events (the default climate change prediction for at least two decades now supported by meteorological data) it is imperative that this willow dominated ecostructure be conserved.
 Any plans to remove or drain this system would be grossly irresponsible.
-The usual justification for this outmoded anti-ecological “plumbing drainage model” of catchment management is protection of important infrastructure and buildings inappropriately located on flood plains.
+The usual justification for this outmoded anti-ecological “plumbing drainage model” of catchment management is the protection of important infrastructure and buildings inappropriately located on flood plains.
 In the case of Jubilee Lake these factors are not relevant.

 Council engineering and planning staff should be applying Water Sensitive Urban Design principles in this and all other projects involving management of natural and stormwater flows as in now considered standard in the stormwater management industry.